Book of the Year Award

 Questions?
 Contact Book Award Coordinator Dr. Jane Marcellus at AJHAbookaward@gmail.com.

-Read about his work and learn about the other finalists here.
+Read about her work and learn about the other finalists here.

 Past Winners